STOLYPIN: The sick man of Europe

 Is Putin ill?
 Is Putin mad?
-Is Putin about to be topped by a coup?
+Is Putin about to be toppled by a coup?
 The rumour mill is grinding on overtime, and although most of the lurid claims are implausible to say the least, they do remind us of the absolute centrality of one man in today’s Russia, and how much depends on his fate.

-He certainly looks as if there is something serious wrong with him.
-The puffy face, the tremors, paranoid biosecurity measures (and those long tables…), the news that he is regularly attended to by a senior cancer specialist; all this, combined with the evident differences in his demeanour, have turned everyone on Twitter into a medical specialist.
+He certainly looks as if there is something seriously wrong with him.
+The puffy face, the tremors, paranoid biosecurity measures (those long tables…), the news that he is regularly attended to by a senior cancer specialist; all this, combined with the evident differences in his demeanour, have turned everyone on Twitter into a medical specialist.
 He has Parkinson’s, he has thyroid cancer, he is on steroids – the speculation comes thick and fast.

 It may well all be true.
-Unlike previous bouts of speculation, this seems based on more than just self-seeking rumour-mongering, and is being taken by government agencies not usually prone to succumb to hype.
+Unlike previous bouts of speculation, this seems based on more than just self-seeking rumour-mongering, and is being looked at by government agencies not usually prone to succumbing to hype.
 But what does it mean?

-First of all, it may have a direct impact on his mental and emotional balance and thus his policy-making.
+First of all, it may have a direct impact on his mental and emotional balance and thus his policymaking.
 This is a system, after all, in which the practical and constitutional checks and balances have been systematically dismantled, leaving very few constraints on the executive.
 There is a formal basis for impeachment on the grounds of incapacity within the constitution, but this is a complex process that requires majorities in parliament and the Supreme and Constitutional Courts, all of which are packed with cronies, yes-men and careerists.

-Could it be that this is the world’s first ‘roid rage’ war, that steroids sufficiently weakened his impulse control to make this habitually cautious leader strike without proper thought of the consequences?
-Certainly there does seem to have been an otherwise hard to explain absence of serious preparation, and even in those fateful few days between the televised Security Council meeting of February 21 and the invasion on the 24, he seems to have been flip-flopping between holding back, just seeking to take the Donbas region, and imposing a puppet regime over all of Ukraine.
+Could it be that this is the world’s first ‘roid rage’ war, that steroids sufficiently weakened Putin's impulse control to make this habitually cautious leader strike without proper thought of the consequences?
+Certainly there does seem to have been an otherwise hard to explain absence of serious preparation, and even in those fateful few days between the televised Security Council meeting of February 21 and the invasion on the 24th, he seems to have been flip-flopping between holding back, just seeking to take the Donbas region and imposing a puppet regime over all of Ukraine.

 Those who know such things better than me – I am, after all, the ‘wrong’ kind of doctor – say that the medical issues Putin would at least seem to have are unlikely to lead to imminent death or incapacitation.
 They might well have contracted his timeline, though, explaining quite why he now seems to be an angry old man in a hurry.